alsdn9342/ShoppiongCart_Redux/README.md

 ## Desciption

-By using Redux and hooks, it dynamically adds shopping items on cart and it functions to modify item quantity remove items from shopping list.
+By using Redux and hooks, it dynamically adds shopping items on cart and it functions to modify item quantity and remove items from shopping list.

 ## Technology stacks